young-d/TIL/Javascript/Function.md

+/*
-### Function
+Function
-- fundamental building block in the program
+- fundmental building block in the program
-- subprogram can be used multiple times
+- subprogram can be used ultiple times
-- perfoms a task or calculates a value
+-performs a task or calculates a value

 1. Function declaration
-function name(param1, param2) { body... return; }
+function name(param1, param2) {body... return; }
-one function === on thing
+one function === one thing
-naming: doSomething, command, verb e.g. createCardAndPoint -> createCard, createCardAndPoint function is object in JS
+naming: doSomething, command, verb e.g. createCardAndPoint -> createCard, createPoint function is object in JS

+*/

 function printHello() {
     console.log('Hello');